Celtic Languages and Literatures

 Students are admitted to the PhD program only.
 The AM degree may be conferred upon a student in the course of work toward the PhD, as described below.
 The typical time to degree for PhD candidates in Celtic is six years.

 Students must demonstrate oral/aural competence in at least one modern Celtic language.
-Students acquire competence in a modern Celtic language through any combination of (a) course work at Harvard (b) intensive summer study in a Celtic-speaking country (c) study prior to entering the program in the department.
+Students acquire competence in a modern Celtic language through any combination of (a) course work at Harvard, (b) intensive summer study in a Celtic-speaking country, or (c) study prior to entering the program in the department.
 Achievement of an acceptable level of proficiency is assessed by the Director of Graduate Studies in consultation with the department’s Modern Language Teaching Supervisor.
 The department encourages students to organize informal conversation groups in order to help maintain and develop their Celtic language skills.

 In addition, PhD candidates must demonstrate a reading knowledge of three languages: Latin; Modern Irish or Modern Welsh; and German or a second modern Celtic language (Modern Irish, Scottish Gaelic, Modern Welsh, or Breton).
 Procedures for fulfilling requirements in Early Irish, Middle Welsh, Latin, Modern Irish, Scottish Gaelic, Modern Welsh, Breton, and German are outlined below under “The First Two Years”.